Graduate Admissions: Master of Arts Program Latin American Studies

 Click here to read more about M.A. concentrations.

 The Latin American Studies Program at UCSD looks at a variety of factors when evaluating applicants for our program.
-Some factors that may be considered are: dedication to the field, experience in Latin America, research experience, previous academic performance, and academic potential.
+Some factors that may be considered are: dedication to the field, experience in Latin America, research experience, previous academic performance, previous work experience, and academic potential.

 Our Admissions Committee gives equal weight to every part of your application during the evaluation of your application.

 The committee examines GRE scores, but does not base decisions on the scores alone; We will examine application packages in their entirety.

 Yes.
 You may apply to more than one program at UC San Diego.
 You may not apply to more than one program within the same department.